rebhi-2002/ReactJS/README.md

 - [**Desktop View**](<https://github.com/rebhi-2002/ReactJS/blob/main/assets/Menu%20(Desktop).png>) &nbsp; | &nbsp; [**Mobile View**](<https://github.com/rebhi-2002/ReactJS/blob/main/assets/Menu%20(Mobile).png>)

-#### For the "Menu Project," ensure that you have the required npm packages installed:
+#### For the "Menu Project," ensure that you have the required npm packages installed

 1. Open your terminal.
 2. Navigate to the project directory for the "ReactJS/04-Menu/menu"